raspberrypilearning/create-your-own-world/en/step_6.md

 ## Signs

-Let's add signs to your world, to guide the player on their journey.
+Let's add signs to your world to guide the player on their journey.

-+ Your project includes a welcome sign sprite:
++ Your project includes a `welcome sign` sprite:

 ![screenshot](images/world-sign.png)